sewelltatwit/Trivia-Game/README.md

 **Getting Started**
 - Install
 - Run
+We were only able to turn one class in our project into a runnable JAR file, so for now the game is only executable on Eclipse where our project is located.

 **Features**
 - Server to send the questions to the player and a score based on each answer the player picks